 Reading Time: 5 minutes 🍃

 Suppose you have any type of vegetable or flower garden.
 In that case, you probably have a compost bin somewhere to reduce the amount of chemical fertilizer being used.
-A compost pile is a terrific ideaOpens in a new tab. and is relatively easy to do, but one question always seems to creep up.
+A compost pile is a terrific idea and is relatively easy to do, but one question always seems to creep up.
 Are slugs bad for compost?

 As a general rule, slugs are not bad for compost piles.
 They are good.
 Slugs will devour most of the items added to the mound, helping the compost form faster.
 If no slugs are present, adding them to the mix would be good.